 China: the most radical climate reformer of all?

 China’s announcement in September 2020 that it plans to reach net zero carbon emissions by 2060 took some by surprise, particularly as other major economies such as the US and Australia had not set an equivalent goal at the time.
 There has also been some criticism of China’s choice to give itself an extra decade compared to other regions, such as the EU, that are aiming to reach net zero by 2050.

 The first one is that countries measure their emissions and set their targets based on production-based emissions.
 But another way to look at this is through consumption-based emissions, which are emissions that have been adjusted for trade.
-So, if a product is exported to another country, then the emissions from its production would count towards the importing country’s emissions.
+So if a product is exported to another country, then the emissions from its production would count towards the importing country’s emissions.

 Since China is a net exporter, its consumption-based emissions are lower than its production-based emissions.
 The chart below highlights this point.
 This means that its emissions are linked to the consumption of countries that are importing Chinese goods and, therefore, the burden of emission reduction will also fall to consumers in those countries too.

-The second point that is seldom brought up in this discussion is how ambitious China’s net zero target actually is, particularly if one considers where it is now and how much time it has given itself to reach its goal.
+The second point that is seldom brought up in this debate is how ambitious China’s net zero target actually is, particularly if one considers where it is now and how much time it has given itself to reach its goal.

 While other regions such as the EU reached peak emissions back in 1990, China has not reached peak emissions yet.
 It plans to do so in 2030.
 When it does, China’s peak emissions in 2030 will probably be two to three times higher than the peak of the EU including the UK.